We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The Supra Men’s Performance Puffer makes a great winter statement.
 Filled with premium Canadian Origin White Duck Down, down-filled hood and ribbed cuffs that seal in heat, this men’s winter jacket will keep you warm in temperatures as low as -30 degrees Fahrenheit.
 The waterproof material will keep you dry during a snowstorm, and its seam seal tape beefs up its ability to protect you from the elements.
 Plus, a 10,000mm windproof laminated membrane fends off gusts and gales.

-You can keep your phone or keys protected in its flap pockets at the waist or the zipped pocket on the left bicep.
+You can protect your phone or keys in its flap pockets at the waist or the zipped pocket on the left bicep.
 And there’s no need to spend extra money to maintain the jacket—just toss it in the washing machine.
-The men’s winter jacket is available in a variety of colorways so you can find your perfect match.
+The men’s winter jacket is available in a variety of colorways so that you can find your perfect match.

 Why it made the cut: You don’t need a thick, bulky jacket to stay snug while hiking or running outdoors.